SaAI-Groningen/SaAI-groningen.github.io/index.markdown

 ![flyer announcing the first meeting](img/first_meeting_flyer_v2.png)

+## The SaAI project

+We are a group of PhD students and young researchers at the AI and NLP departments of the University of Groningen.
+Given the fast developments in the world of AI and its increasing impact on society -- such as energy use and environmental consequences of large models, questions about privacy and data ownership, the role of big technology companies, to name just a few things -- we believe it is important to create a conversation about this at the university.
+SaAI aims to contribute to this by hosting biweekly discussion meetings and invited talks about a wide range of topics related to the present and future place of AI in society.

 ## Kick-off meeting: September 15th

 Our first meeting will be on Friday, September 15th, 15:30-17:30 at the House of Connections (Grote Markt 21, Groningen).